jonmfc/Lineage-Based-Architecture-Database/README.md

 References:

-The database architecture L-Store, was developed based on the Industrial and Applicationspaper "L-Store: A Real-time OLTP and OLAP System" by Mohammad Sadoghi, Souvik Bhattacherjee, Bishwaranjan Bhattacharjee and Mustafa Canim.
+The database architecture L-Store, was developed based on the Industrial and Application paper "L-Store: A Real-time OLTP and OLAP System" by Mohammad Sadoghi, Souvik Bhattacherjee, Bishwaranjan Bhattacharjee and Mustafa Canim.